swalladge/prt452-a1/README.md

 - .gitignore - file listing files/directories that git should ignore
 - questions.md - the questions copied from the original assignment document for reference
 - tests.py - unittests to run, used for TDD
-- similar_words.py - the program for question 2
+- anagram_detector.py - the program for question 2
 - .travis.yml - [Travis CI](https://travis-ci.org) config file
+- tests/ directory - contains various files used for testing

 ## Notes